basf/metis-backend/README.md

 ## Running

-Run `supervisorctl status` to see (almost) all the services in Supervisor.
+Run `supervisorctl status` to see all the services in Supervisor.

 One by one, all the parts are managed as follows: